DiogoCoelho98/route_manager_app/README.md

 - **OpenRouteService (ORS)** and **Nominatim** are used for realistic routing, geocoding, and reverse geocoding.
 - **Tailwind CSS** allows for rapid, responsive, and modern UI development.
 - **python-dotenv** is used to securely manage API keys and sensitive configuration.
-- **StaticMap & Pillow** are used to generate static map images for route visualization.
+- **StaticMap** is used to generate static map images for route visualization.
-- Only key route points (start, waypoints, end) are stored in the database for efficiency; full geometry is generated on demand.
-- User authentication and session management are implemented with Flask-Login.
-- Community features (comments, ratings) foster engagement and feedback.
-- The codebase and UI are designed to be mobile-friendly and accessible.

 ## Features
 - **Create and save routes** by drawing on a map or entering addresses